TsukishirOSan/ecommerce/README.rst

 sites are required.
 Once the accounts are established, place the account information (such as account ID and secret) in ``PAYMENT_PROCESSOR_CONFIG`` at the bottom of ``local.py``.
-Restart the eCommerce server for changes to take effect.
+Restart the ecommerce server for changes to take effect.

 Next, launch the edX Studio server (CMS).
 This can be done by following `these <https://github.com/edx/configuration/wiki/edX-Developer-Stack#studio-workflow>`__